Choosing the right tradesperson to fix your chimney or fireplace

 To do it properly you either need to use a roof ladder, safely (with harnesses) or scaffolding.
 All the men who work with me have been on the safety courses, so they know what they’re doing.

-Take advice from the tradesman about materials at an early stage
+Take advice from the tradesperson about materials at an early stage

-Many homeowners buy a stove they like the look of online - often at what seems to be a great price - and then give it to a tradesman to install.
+Many homeowners buy a stove they like the look of online - often at what seems to be a great price - and then give it to a tradesperson to install.

 Unfortunately, this approach can cause problems, as Carl explains: